luiscarlosgph/grabcut/README.md

 Run GrabCut on an image
 -----------------------
-This commands are supposed to be executed from the root of the repository.
+These commands are supposed to be executed from the root of the repository.

 * Using a **trimap** (0 = sure background, 128 = unknown, 255 = sure foreground) as a scribble: